 Overall, the Newbridge Securities has been the subject of 28 separate regulatory events since 2003.
 One of those actions included a $600,000 FINRA fine for penny stock market manipulation.

-Its not regulators who have had beefs with the company.
+It is not just regulators who have had beefs with the company.
 FINRA reports several customer complaints.

 Dutton is a well known REIT broker in the Philadelphia area.
 His name came up during the prosecution of top national REIT promoter Nicholas Schorsch’s companies, American Realty Capital Partners.
 Schorsch has thus far avoided prosecution but he stepped down as CEO of the embattled REIT .
 Two of his former top lieutenants were prosecuted by the SEC for exaggerating profits.
 Those executives were also prosecuted by the Justice Department on related charges.